 Roller Derby!

 I saw my first Roller Derby bouts last night.
-I was familiar with the basics before attending, but it was a good thing I knew people who both play and referee, because I had numerous technical questions concerning the rules. … Continue reading
+I was familiar with the basics before attending, but it was a good thing I knew people who both play and referee, because I had numerous technical questions concerning the rules.
+By the second bout I started to see the action on the track less as …

 Appalachian Trail Visit

 I visited my section of the Appalachian Trail yesterday to do basic maintenance.
 I spent a lot of sweat and effort cleaning water bars on one way through, and then trimming back encroaching vegetation on the way back.
-The one … Continue reading
+The one complaint I have about being a section overseer is that it’s your job to do …